ibm-cloud-docs/codeengine/batch-tutorial.md

 Before you begin, [create a job definition with the CLI](#batch-jobdef-cli).

-To run a job with the CLI, use the `ibmcloud coligo job run` command.
+To run a job with the CLI, use the `ibmcloud ce job run` command.

 The following example creates three new pods to run the container image specified in the `testjobdef` job definition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
 This array job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
-ibmcloud coligo job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2 --memory 128M --cpu 1
+ibmcloud ce job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2 --memory 128M --cpu 1
 ```
 {: pre}